NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Statistical Report File

-As will be seen in comparison with a “statistical” report shown following, the audit file may contain some details about the data that the statistical report does not (such as the data years for the weather data).
+As will be seen in comparison with a "statistical" report shown following, the audit file may contain some details about the data that the statistical report does not (such as the data years for the weather data).
 Some basic statistics are shown first:

 **Statistics for USA\_CA\_San.Francisco.Intl.AP.724940\_TMY3**